androide-osorio/funnel-sandbox/README.md

 ### Solution design

-Afterwards, I designed the overall look I wanted the tool to have on Figma.
+Afterward, I designed the overall look I wanted the tool to have on Figma.
 From the criteria, I decided the tool should:

 - Have a friendly user interface that only suggests the user to focus on one thing at a time.
 - Additional information, such as the code and the funnel specs, are presented as auxiliary content.
-- When possible, users shouldn't have to deal with the funnel code directly, so they should be able to inspect details of each page and block individually.
+- When possible, users shouldn't have to deal with the funnel code directly, so they should be able to inspect the details of each page and block individually.

-After having the basic concept, I iterated over it in real time using the application (designing in the browser).
+After having the basic concept, I iterated over it in real-time using the application (designing in the browser).
 The main feature I introduced after this first step was to make 2 views:

-- The code view would show the funnel's uploade source code, for power or tech-savvy users
+- The code view would show the funnel's uploaded source code, for power or tech-savvy users
 - An inspector view for regular users, where each property and block can be inspected at a glance.

 ### Solution Architecture